Republicans block effort to halt Trump's war with Iran after 'civilization' threat

 "The threats of total annihilation were beyond the pale.
 It's time for Congress to step in and take control of the wheel," he said.

-Democrats, and even some prominent conservatives outside of Congress, have called on Vice President JD Vance and the Cabinet to invoke the 25th Amendment to remove Trump from power over his stunning comments.
+Democrats, and even some prominent conservatives outside Congress, have called on Vice President JD Vance and the Cabinet to invoke the 25th Amendment to remove Trump from power over his stunning comments.

 Trump and his team have argued they're in complete control.
 Before his self-imposed 8 p.m. deadline that day, Trump backed down from his threat — as he has done before — and said the U.S. would enter a two-week ceasefire with Iran facilitated by the Pakistani government.
 With talks planned for this weekend, he posted Wednesday night that if a "REAL AGREEMENT" is not reached, "then the 'Shootin’ Starts,' bigger, and better, and stronger than anyone has ever seen before."

 “This temporary ceasefire agreement — which is already being violated — starts a very short clock for Congress to finally end this unprecedented chaos,” Sens.
-Tim Kaine, D-Va.; Cory Booker, D-N.J.; Chris Murphy, D-Conn.; and other Democrats said in a statement.
+Tim Kaine, D-Va., Cory Booker, D-N.J., Chris Murphy, D-Conn., and other Democrats said in a statement.
 “Absent immediate steps by Republican leadership to stand up to Trump’s increasingly erratic behavior, we will once again force a vote on a War Powers Resolution to finally end this dangerous war in the Middle East."

 “The American people do not want and have not authorized it, but nonetheless keep paying the price,” the Democrats said.

-The GOP-controlled Senate has rejected war powers resolutions to limit Trump's actions in recent months, with Sen. Rand Paul of Kentucky the only Republican to consistently vote for them.
+The GOP-controlled Senate has rejected war powers resolutions to limit Trump's actions in recent months, with Rand Paul of Kentucky being the only Republican to consistently vote for them.
 But Democrats want to turn up the heat on the GOP and pick off other Republicans who are alarmed by Trump's escalating rhetoric toward Iran.

 Trump stood down from a catastrophic strike on Iran, a nation of 90 million people, but Democrats aren’t backing off their talk of the 25th Amendment — or impeachment, should they take back the House in November.